Ahmed Khadr: Charitable work begins

 In the autumn, the family returned to Peshawar, where Khadr met Ayman al-Zawahiri, a doctor who had been convicted in Pakistan five years earlier for arms dealing.
 The doctor was then working in the Red Crescent hospital treating wounded refugees.
 The two quickly became friends, and had many conversations about the need for Islamic government and the needs of the Afghan people.
 At this time, the family was living in a "tiny" apartment on an $800 monthly allowance.

 In 1987, Khadr convinced his wife to let her parents take care of their sickly son Ibrahim in Scarborough.
 He said she could help a hundred Afghan children in Peshawar if she sent him back for care.
 He often praised the bravery of the fighters in the Battle of Jaji to his children, but never suggested that he had participated.

 In January 1988, Maha returned to Toronto with her youngest, Omar, to look after Ibrahim so her parents could visit relatives in the Middle East.
 Ibrahim became sick during the visit, and was rushed to the hospital.
 He was pronounced brain dead the following morning.

 In a photo taken by Khadr, members of the WFP come to meet him and tour his agricultural projects.

 That year, Khadr joined Human Concern International full time; it was a Canadian-based charity operating in Peshawar with which he had been cooperating.
 The charity had been investigated following a statement by Osama bin Laden that "The bin Laden Establishment's aid covers 13 countries ... this aid comes in particular from the Human Concern International Society".
 Under Khadr's leadership, HCI built Hope Village in Akora Khattak to house 400 orphans, and a number of unemployed refugees were given work repairing damage at the Khost airfield.
-He gained the support of the World Food Program, and a $325,000 donation from the Canadian International Development Agency.
+He gained the support of the World Food Programme, and a $325,000 donation from the Canadian International Development Agency.

 Around this time in 1989, Khadr solicited aid from Canadian Doreen Wicks.
 She agreed to have her own charity send medical supplies to help the Afghan orphans.

 An outdoor class being taught at Khadr's Hope Village orphanage.

 Not long after, Anas spoke to Abdullah Azzam about the need to ensure Muslim help reached northern Afghanistan, and not just that of Western NGOs.
 Azzam appointed Khadr in charge of a new charity to be affiliated with the Muslim World League NGO.
 Khadr promised to help raise funds for a new Peshawar-based charity, to be named al-Tahaddi (The Challenge), if Azzam gave him an endorsement to help him appeal to Canadian mosques.